Shilpa-Gopal/Shilpa-Gopal/README.md

 - 🌱 Currently sharpening my skills in AI, ML and AWS.
 - 💬 Feel free to reach out to me on LinkedIn for collaboration opportunities.
 - 📝 Available to discuss topics such as Data Science, Algorithms, Python, Django, and SQL.
-- 🙌 Seeking assistance with JavaScript and React development.
+- 🙌 Seeking assistance with Deep learning and NLP development.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm an avid sketch artist and painter in my spare time.